-2 Myths About a Mobile Payment Solution
+2 Myths About Taking Mobile Payments

 As consumers continue to reshape shopping and the landscape of commerce, it's difficult to determine where your payments-related thinking and investments should be focused.
 One payment form regularly up for debate includes the mobile payment solution.
 It's hard to know what's what in the world of mobile payments, but there are some myths that can be busted about the role of the mobile payment solution.
 Here's a look at two myths.